Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/docker-named-volumes.md

 `cd ../var/lib/postgresql/data`{{execute}}

-Then we create the test file, check if it has been successfuly created and exit the container.
+Then we create the test file, check if it has been successfully created and exit the container.

 `touch persistent.txt`{{execute}}